sboisen/ThinkPython-2019/README.md

 # ThinkPython-2019

-material for an in-house course teaching Python for non-programmers
+Jupyter notebooks for an in-house course teaching Python for non-programmers